Yin Yoga

 What is Yin Yoga?

-Yin Yoga is a passive practice.
-The poses are all low to the ground and there is little movement in the body as the poses are long held.
+Yin Yoga is a passive practice where we marinate in floor based poses for a longer period of time, giving the mind and body the opportunity to soften and release.
 Unlike more Yang styles of yoga which work into the muscles, Yin focuses on the connective tissue, ligaments, joints and bones.

 How is Yin Yoga practiced?